Brave vs Firefox (2026): Which Privacy Browser Is Better?

 Who Should Choose What?

-You prioritize a truly open source browser maintained by a non-profit, want the full uBlock Origin Manifest V2 (not the capped Chrome version), or want to support browser engine diversity.
+You prioritize a truly open source browser maintained by a non-profit, want the full uBlock Origin Manifest V2 (more powerful than Brave's version), or want to support browser engine diversity against Chromium dominance.

 Frequently Asked Questions